GuillaumeKusiak/GuillaumeKusiak/README.md

 ### Glad to see you here!

 Hi, I'm Guillaume Kusiak, I'm currently studying Computer Science at Aix-En-Provence (BUT, University Bachelor of Thechnology).
-I realise this formation in apprenticeship (1 month formation / 1 month company) at KPC Key Performance Consulting.
+I realise this formation in apprenticeship (1 month formation / 1 month company) at KPC Key Performance Consulting as Web Developper.

 <br/>